runxiyu/powxy/README.md

 Powxy uses a SHA-256 proof-of-work challenge to protect upstream resources from scraper bots.

+## Demo

+A demo instance is available at [forge.runxiyu.org](https://forge.runxiyu.org/).
+I intend to remove this in the near future and set up an actual demo instance on somewhere sensible; forge.runxiyu.org doesn't get much bot traffic so it's a bit unnecessary.

 ## Credits

 Inspired by [Anubis](https://github.com/TecharoHQ/anubis).
 But much simpler.